 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Carnegie Mellon University is a great decision for individuals interested in an Electrical Engineering major.
 EE is a popular choice at Carnegie Mellon University with over 163 graduates in 2017.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.

-In America, only 36.0% of students complete their degree on time.
-Carnegie Mellon's ahead of the pack on that level with a 72.1% on-time graduation rate.
-This institution is a good bang for the buck for students in Pennsylvania.
+In America, only 37.0% of students complete their degree on time.
+Carnegie Mellon's ahead of the pack on that level with a 75.4% on-time graduation rate.
+Carnegie Mellon has a notable student-to-faculty ratio of 10:1, so learners should have a lot of opportunities to network with their teachers.
 Go on a virtual tour to explore Carnegie Mellon.